 The program of Communication Sciences and Disorders offers undergraduate and graduate programs of study that lead to a bachelor of science in education degrees, a master of education in communication disorders, and a clinical doctorate.
 Our diverse faculty is highly qualified and bring a variety of experiences to the academic and clinical environment.

 The department is also home to the Valdosta Speech & Hearing Clinic.
 The goal of the Clinic is to offer hearing evaluations, speech evaluations, and speech/language therapy to the community.
 Services are provided by graduate clinicians, who are supervised by licensed and certified Speech-Language Pathologists

-The master's degree in Communication Sciences and Disorders education program in speech-language pathology at Valdosta State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland, 20850, 800-498-2071 or 301-296-5700.
+The master's of Education in Communication Disorders education program in speech-language pathology at Valdosta State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland, 20850, 800-498-2071 or 301-296-5700.

 The Department of Communication Sciences and Disorders invites you to visit our social media pages for current events and additional resources for augmentative/alternative communication.
 Find us on Facebook and Pinterest!